Skyscraping Notation Glossary

 Explanation

 A 111-clue means we can only see 1 skyscraper.
-The only way to achieve this is if we see the tallest skyscraper (the NNN-skyscraper), obscuring all the rest behind it.
+The only way to achieve this is if we see the tallest skyscraper (the NNN-skyscraper) first, obscuring all the rest behind it.

 If we picked any other skyscraper as our 1 visible skyscraper, we’d still be able to see the NNN-skyscraper behind it as well, since the NNN-skyscraper is taller than all other skyscrapers.